Search for patient records

 Success

-The process has completed and all possible locations were found.
+The process has finished and all possible locations were found.

 Any available results have been returned.